Behavioral Health Services Internship Program

 Description of Services:

-Jail Behavioral Health Services provides direct service to incarcerated adults in the San Francisco County Jail.
-This is a widely diverse population raging in age, gender, race, socio economic status and complex trauma.
+- Jail Behavioral Health Services provides direct service to incarcerated adults in the San Francisco County Jail.
+This is a widely diverse population ranging in age, gender, race, socio economic status and complex trauma.
 Many of our clients have serious mental illness and struggle with co-morbid disorders.
 Trainees will have an opportunity to develop patient centered treatment plans, refine diagnosis and help develop discharge plans.
 The trainee will work with multi-disciplinary teams including law enforcement, community providers, medical staff and legal staff.

 Responsibilities of Interns:

-Trainees are expected to work in this professional environment with a multi-disciplinary team.
+- Trainees are expected to work in this professional environment with a multi-disciplinary team.
 They will be responsible to carrying a case load of incarcerated clients.
 Punctuality, professionalism, and knowledge of the DSM V are highly desired skills.

 Type of Supervision Offered: